tkrisztin/downscalr/README.md

 You need R to run the scripts.
 In R the following commands install the devtools and downscalr packages.
 Devtools is required to install packages from Github.

       # install.packages("devtools")
-      devtools::install_github("tkrisztin/downscalr",ref="HEAD")
+      devtools::install_github("tkrisztin/downscalr", ref="HEAD", build_vignettes = TRUE)

 # Running downscalr

-First a prior model needs to be run.
-This can be done using the mnlogit() function.
-For further help type in the R-console:
+For now you can view a step by step tutorial on how to run downscalr -- if you have have followed the install instructions above -- with the following command in R:

-      help(downscalr)
+      browseVignettes("downscalr")

+This should open a tab in your browser, click on "HTML" to access the tutorial.
 For additional guidance see the DownScale package documentation here: https://bit.ly/3fiLG3u

 # Additional information
 Supported by: